kanboard/kanboard/doc/recurring-tasks.markdown

 To fit with the Kanban methodology, the recurring tasks are not based on a date but on board events.

-- Recurring tasks are duplicated to the first column of the board when the selected events occurs
+- Recurring tasks are duplicated to the first column of the board when the selected events occur
 - The due date can be recalculated automatically
 - Each task records the task id of the parent task that created it and the child task created

 Configuration
 -------------

-Go to the task view page or use the dropdown menu on the board, then select **Edit recurrence**.
+Go to the task view page or use the drop-down menu on the board, then select **Edit recurrence**.

 ![Recurring task](http://kanboard.net/screenshots/documentation/recurring-tasks.png)